-Secondary Heritage Studies
+Secondary Heritage Studies Overview

 For students to understand the past, they must have a biblical perspective.
-In the Secondary Heritage Studies program, events are presented from a Christian worldview to provide clarity and accuracy.
+In the secondary heritage studies program, events are presented from a Christian worldview to provide clarity and accuracy.
 This perspective allows the students to see God's ultimate purpose and His hand at work.

 History involves a vast amount of information that must be presented in a grade-appropriate manner to provide students with a clear understanding of the subject.
 Secondary heritage studies builds on the foundation laid on the elementary level and expands the student's understanding of US and world history as well as geography, economics, and government.